TimerErTim/downlomatic/CONTRIBUTING.md

 The resulting subclass must reside inside the `eu.timerertim.downlomatic.hosts` package in the server module.
 You should name that class after the domain of the host (e.g. "animetoast.com" results in a class name of "AnimetoastCom").

+### Adding Parsers

+A parser is an object, which generates a downloader from a given url.
+It is responsible for providing a valid way of downloading a certain video, as some hosts require authentication or other temporary parameters to allow a request.
+They have a duration after which the downloader object has to be regenerated due to the old one becoming invalid.

+Parsers should reside inside the `eu.timerertim.downlomatic.core.parsing` package in the server module.
+You should name the class after the website it parses from or another short descriptive name (e.g. "vivo.sx" results in a class name of "VivoSxParser").

 ## Conventions